If you live in Madrid or visit the capital, you must visit Avila. It is one hour away by car or train.

 Basilica of San Vicente

-The Basilica of San Vicente is a church built in the 12th century.
+The Basilica of Saint Vincent is a church built in the XII century.
 It is dedicated to Saint Vicent, Saint Sabina, and Saint Cristeta.
-Three siblings were sent to be killed by the Roman emperor Diocletian ordered to kill.
+Three siblings were sent to be killed by the Roman emperor Diocletian.

-This church is Romanesque in style and one of the best examples in Ávila.
-In front of the Basilica is the door of the same name, where there is outside wall.
+This church has a romantic style and is one of the best examples in Ávila.
+In front of the Basilica, there is a gate of the same name, where there is outside wall.

-Santa Teresa was born in Avila in March 1515.
-Santa Teresa was always proud to be born in Ávila and Ávila is proud to be the birthplace of Santa Teresa.
+Santa Teresa was born in Avila in March of 1515.
+Santa Teresa was always proud of being born in Ávila, as Ávila was also proud of Santa Teresa’s cradle.

-Legend has it that the four poles were erected in this place because Santa Teresa washed her feet here, will it be true?
+A legend goes around that says that the four poles were erected on that spot because Santa Teresa washed her feet there.
+Is it true?